Job Applicants Privacy Notice

 - data concerning health; or

-- data concerning a natural person’s sex life or sexual orientation
+- data concerning an individual’s sex life or sexual orientation

-Please refer to our Special Categories of Personal Data Policy for further information as to how we process this.
+Please refer to our Special Categories of Personal Data Policy in our Data Protection Policy for further information as to how we process this.

-The purpose of processing this data is to aid the recruitment process by:
+The purpose of processing your personal data is to aid the recruitment process by:

 - Enabling us to establish relevant experience and qualifications and information provided to assist us to appoint the most suited candidate for the advertised position